 If you have noticed a sudden decline in your Instagram engagement, this post is for you.

 Lately, I’ve been hearing the same complaint over and over; that people are getting fewer comments and likes on their posts.
-When I hear something more than 3 times I start to get curious and do some digging.

-Some attribute the recent drop in engagement to the algorithm, others blame 3rd party scheduling applications (such as Grum, Planoly and Schedugram) for their marked decline in Instagram lovin’.
+Some attribute the drop in post engagement to the algorithm, others blame 3rd party scheduling applications (such as Grum, Planoly and Schedugram) for their marked decline in Instagram lovin’.
 The infamous #shadowban has also been bandied about as a possible cause.
 However, after looking at my own accounts and those of my clients, I think that the answer is much simpler than this.

 Which is great news because the solution is pretty simple.

 I think that the decrease in engagement is less about your preferred posting platform, the algorithm or the powers that be “hiding” your content due to your chosen hashtags (although I DO love a good conspiracy theory!).
-I attribute the change to two factors:
+I attribute the change to three factors:

 1. There are now more users on Instagram